 Aviir is a venture-funded biotechnology company developing cutting-edge, diagnostic tests enabling accurate diagnosis and prognosis of cardiovascular disease.
 The company’s proprietary technology is based on ten years of research at Stanford University, and combines the scientific founder’s deep understanding of biomarker assay development and advanced biostatistics.
 Aviir has pursued an aggressive commercialization strategy, and initial products, including the MIRISK VP™ test, are currently on the market.
 The Aviir leadership team includes the founding scientists and highly experienced management.

-goBalto, Inc. is a cloud-based software provider that focuses on enhancing the efficiency of clinical trials in the pharmaceutical, biotechnology, and medical device sectors.
-Founded in 2008 and headquartered in San Francisco, California, the company offers a suite of products designed to streamline the clinical research process.
-Their flagship solutions include Select, which assists in identifying suitable sites and target populations through data analysis; Activate, which facilitates the rapid initiation of studies by sponsors, contract research organizations, and investigative sites; and Analyze, which delivers operational insights and status updates to improve project management.
-GoBalto's offerings also encompass operational performance, oversight, risk management, business intelligence, and compliance solutions.
-The company operates additional offices in Singapore and King of Prussia, Pennsylvania, and is a subsidiary of Oracle Corporation.
+goBalto, Inc. is a cloud-based software company that specializes in streamlining clinical trials for the pharmaceutical, biotechnology, and medical device industries.
+Founded in 2008 and headquartered in San Francisco, California, the company offers a suite of solutions designed to enhance the efficiency of clinical research.
+Its key products include Select, which assists in identifying ideal study sites and target populations through data analysis; Activate, which facilitates rapid initiation of studies for sponsors, contract research organizations, and investigative sites; and Analyze, which provides real-time insights and status updates to improve operational processes.
+Additionally, goBalto's offerings encompass operational performance, oversight, risk management, business intelligence, and compliance solutions.
+The company also has offices in Singapore and King of Prussia, Pennsylvania, and operates as a subsidiary of Oracle Corporation.

 Wello is an online platform offering live fitness training over two-way video.
 It provides an affordable and easy way for its users to workout with a live fitness professional of their choice.
 Its first product called 1-on-1 personal training was launched in 2012.
 In 2013, Wello completed the program at Rock Health and became part of a prolific network of the best digital health companies in the country.
 It matches clients with the right Wello-vetted trainer and workout program for them, provides seamless scheduling and payment, and establishes the live video connection for the workout to take place.
 Wello was launched in 2011 by Stanford MBA students Ann Scott Plante and Leslie Silverglide.
 It is based in San Francisco, C.A.